-1. This plan establishes objectives, policies and procedures in establishing the standards for promotion to insure that all Cadets understand the promotion policy as it pertains to the Buena High School JROTC.
+1. This policy establishes the standards for promotion to ensure that all Cadets understand what is required to advance in the Buena High School JROTC Program.
 Cadets are measured for advancement via a tangible set of guidelines.
-These guidelines, coupled with each individuals leadership potential are:
+These guidelines, coupled with each individual’s leadership potential are:

 a.
 That cadets must be passing all classes at the High School to be considered for advancement.

 b.
 To advance to PVT the Cadet must attend 3 Community Service events.

 c.
 To advance to PFC and Corporal, the Cadet must successfully attend the Battalion Promotion Board.
 A Cadet in the rank of Cadet through Corporal can be promoted no more than twice in a semester or three times in a school year.